 We said that advertising works for the consumer as well as for the advertiser: it also works for the community.
-It helps stabilize industry and employment: it emphasizes quality, which is certainly a community service: and it is a factor in competition, which helps to keep prices within bounds.
+It helps stabilize industry and employment: it emphasizes quality, which is certainly a community service: and it is a factor in competition, which helps keep prices within bounds.

-Two kinds of advertising
+Two Kinds of Advertising

-There are two kinds of advertising, the product advertising which introduces a commodity or a service, and institutional advertising, which gives an account of a company's policy and tells its point of view.
-Many Canadian firms are doing good public relations work through their advertising, and are making institutional advertising a part of their advertising budgets.
+There are two kinds of advertising, the product advertising which introduces a commodity or a service, and institutional advertising, which interprets a company and tells its point of view.

+Many Canadian firms are doing good public relations work through their advertising, and are making institutional advertising a part of their advertising budget.

-Public relations advertising means telling about the satisfactory industrial relations within the firm, the unusual provisions for safeguarding health and welfare of workers, the special qualifications of the firm for giving the service it offers, the expertness of its workers, the carefulness to meet or surpass standards, the use made of raw materials with consequent spreading of spending over large sectors of the economy, and the history of the company showing its dependability, its stability, and its essential place in the welfare of many people.
+Public relations advertising means telling about the satisfactory industrial relations within the firm, the unusual provisions for safe-guarding health and welfare of workers, the special qualifications of the firm for giving the service it offers, the expertness of its workers, the carefulness to meet or surpass standards, the use made of raw materials with consequent spreading of spending over large sectors of the economy, and the history of the company showing its dependability, stability, and its essential place in the welfare of many people.

 This kind of advertising provides answers to those who maliciously or ignorantly attempt to tear down the private enterprise system.
+These people hammer away at human aspects of life, and they are not answered by statistics or records of production.
 There are human features in the present economic set-up which can be used through institutional advertising to explain, demonstrate and sell the system as well as its products.